JAVI897/Laplacian-Eigenmaps/README.md

 Or you can also read my introduction to Laplacian Eigenmaps 😉; [Laplacian Eigenmaps](https://javi897.github.io/Laplacian_eigenmaps/)

-In this project it has been implemented a version of LEE.
+In this project it has been implemented a version of LE.
 However, this implementation is not computationally optimal, this repository is primarily for research purposes.

 ### Requirements

 - numpy
+- matplotlib
+- scipy
+- sklearn
+- networkx

 ### Usage